Double-banded sandgrouse: Distribution and habitat

-Behaviour
+Diet & Behavior

-The diet consists largely of seeds including acacia, red pea (Requenia sphaerosperma), Tephrosia, Cyperus, blackjack (Bidens bidentata) and hairy thorn-apple Datura innoxia.
+The diet consists largely of seeds including acacia, red pea (Requenia sphaerosperma), Tephrosia, Cyperus, blackjack (Bidens bidentata) and hairy thorn-apple (Datura innoxia).

 Breeding takes place between February and September, peaking earlier in the northern part of the range than the south.
 The male has a courtship display in which he walks round in circles with his beak near the ground and his tail raised high.
 The nest is a shallow depression in the soil, lined with a few bits of dried vegetation, often hidden between grass tufts or under a bush.
 Two or three eggs are laid and both sexes take it in turn to incubate them.
 They hatch in about 24 days.
 The chicks are precocial, being active with eyes open and clothed in fluffy down as soon as they are hatched.
 In about a month they have grown adult-type feathers and can fly.

 The double-banded sandgrouse is most often seen in groups of one to five birds, often two or four.
 The birds are monogamous and these are probably pairs or family units.
 In the morning they tend to feed in dry areas well away from water but in the afternoon they are most often seen near watering places.
 They visit water again, often in larger groups of up to 10, after dark.
 In Borakalalo Game Reserve, South Africa they were observed at dry times of year, in February and March and again between July and September.
 They were absent from the park during the wet summer period, from September to January.